ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 There is no web interface to notifications at this time.
 The only official interface is the cchecks R package - you are welcome to interact with the API itself via curl or any other tool.

 First, you'll need to register for a token (aka key).
 Using [cchn_register()](https://docs.ropensci.org/cchecks/reference/cchn_register), you run the function with or without an email address.
-If no email address is given we look for an email address in [various places](https://github.com/ropenscilabs/cchecks/blob/53b70365546e617e70f602a9bae8b65207e730b3/R/email-utils.R#L81-L129).
+If no email address is given we look for an email address in [various places](https://github.com/ropenscilabs/cchecks/blob/53b70365546e617e70f602a9bae8b65207e730b3/R/email-utils.R#L81-L129), and ask you which one you'd like to use, or you can supply one at the prompt.

 ```r
 cchn_register()